 - Is there enough evidence for a conviction?

-Sometimes even the smallest technicalities can help you receive a not guilty verdict; however, if you lose your trial it is still possible to keep points from being assessed to your Maryland driving record.
-In Maryland, if a Judge provides the benefit of Probation Before Judgment (PBJ), then no points will be placed on your Maryland driving record.
-This is important to remember as it affords another opportunity for individuals to keep points off their driving record.
-Call us today for your Free Consultation – 410-356-4455.
+Sometimes even the smallest technicalities can help you receive a not guilty verdict.
+However, if you lose your trial, it is still possible to keep points off your Maryland driving record.
+In Maryland, if a judge provides a Probation Before Judgment (PBJ), then no points will be placed on your driving record.
+This will give you the chance to keep your record clean.